 Starting from 1974 Smoking Pig, probably together with other bootleggers from the Los Angeles area, released quite a large number of records.
 Unfortunately, at least at the beginning, they had no access to new original material, and simply produced compilations from previously released records.
 In this case they picked tracks from various CBM bootlegs, apparently quite randomly and without a clear rationale behind the choice of the tracks, even though the final result is quite good and the record is anyway not so bad to listen to.
 They made a mistake between the project and its realization, since track 8 is listed in the cover as Everybody's trying to be my baby.

-1. Late 1974 (photo below the title).
+1. February 1974 (photo below the title).
 The first pressing has an insert with a photo from the Shea Stadium, with the number TMQ 73030 in bottom centre, the label was pale blue with the Smoking Pig logo and the insert was printed with the "rainbow" effect that was typical at the time (left in the photo).
-Copies printed in black on greenish paper (right in the photo) exist as well, they probably appeared in early 1975.
+Copies printed in black on greenish paper (right in the photo) exist as well, they probably appeared in late 1974 - early 1975.

 1976-1977.
 This record was repressed throughout the late seventies, usually with blank colored labels, a purple label was seen, with the same insert, printed black on light greenish or yellowish paper.